hjbhu6/yvertx/core_manual_yeti.md

 will then be called once the information has reached all nodes of the cluster.
 E.g. :

-    yvertx.registerBusHandler 'test.address'
+    _ = yvertx.registerBusHandler 'test.address'
         \(logger#info 'Yippee!
 The handler info has been propagated across the cluster') do {message, reply}:
             //message handling
         done;

 To unregister a handler it's just as straightforward.
-You simply call `unregisterBusHandler` passing in the address and the handler object given to the callback:
+You simply call `unregisterBusHandler` passing in the structure returned from `registerBusHandler`, respectively given as `handler` to the callbacks of

+    handlerId = yvertx.registerBusHandler 'test.address' \()
+        do {message}:
+            //handler message;
+        done;
+    yvertx.unregisterBusHandler handlerId \();

+    //or using the callback
-    yvertx.registerBusHandler 'test.address' \()
+    _ = yvertx.registerBusHandler 'test.address' \()
         do {message, handler}:
-            yvertx.unregisterBusHandler 'test.address' handler;
+            yvertx.unregisterBusHandler handler \();
         done;

-A single handler can be registered multiple times on the same, or different, addresses so in order to identify it uniquely you have to specify both the address and the handler.

 As with registering, when you unregister a handler and you're in a cluster it can also take some time for the knowledge of that unregistration to be propagated across the entire to cluster.
-If you want to be notified when that has completed you can optionally specify another function to the registerHandler as the third argument.
-E.g. :
+If you want to be notified when that has completed you provide a callback as the second argument to `unregisterBusHandler` :

-    eb.unregisterHandler('test.address', myHandler, function() {
+    yvertx.unregisterBusHandler handlerId
-        log.info('Yippee!
-The handler unregister has been propagated across the cluster');
+    \(logger#info('Yippee!
+The handler unregister has been propagated across the cluster'));
-    });

 If you want your handler to live for the full lifetime of your verticle there is no need to unregister it explicitly - vert.x will automatically unregister any handlers when the verticle is stopped.

 ### Publishing messages

 Publishing a message is also trivially easy.
 Just publish it specifying the address, for example:

     eb.publish('test.address', 'hello world');